 Many of the above points can result in higher revenues for your production facility.
 For example, by fully automating your production line and implementing other Industry 4.0 technologies, you could add a new shift with minimal staffing costs to meet an uptick in demand or compete for a new contract.

-You will achieve this Industry 4.0 benefit through many of the points above including higher revenues with reduced costs.
+Increased profitability comes as a result of many of the points above, including higher revenues with reduced costs.